Reparations for Slavery – Top 3 Pros and Cons

 Should people so far removed from slavery be held accountable for the damage?

-Republican US Senator Mitch McConnell, JD, of Kentucky stated, “I don’t think reparations for something that happened 150 years ago for whom none of us currently living are responsible is a good idea….
+U.S. Senator Mitch McConnell (R-KY) states, “I don’t think reparations for something that happened 150 years ago for whom none of us currently living are responsible is a good idea….
 We’ve tried to deal with our original sin of slavery by fighting a civil war, by passing landmark civil rights legislation.
 We elected an African American president.”

 Steven Greenhut, Western Region Director for R Street Institute, also notes, “White Americans whose families arrived after the segregation era will wonder why they must pay for the sins of other people’s ancestors.
 Instead of solving problems, everyone will fight over money.
 It will end up only being about the money.
 This is not how to help a nation reckon with its past.”

 Scott Reader, a reporter, summarizes, “The fact of the matter is I don’t believe in collective guilt.
 I don’t believe all Muslims can be blamed for the 9-11 terrorist attacks, that all gun owners are to blame for violence in our cities or that all Americans are responsible for the injustice of slavery.”Read More